rodydavis/moor_shared/README.md

 # moor_shared

-An example project to demonstrate how moor can be used on multiple platforms (Web, android, iOS, macOS and Linux).
+An example project to demonstrate how moor can be used on multiple platforms (Web, android, iOS, macOS, Windows and Linux).

 __Note__: You need to install the Android NDK to run this app on Android devices.
 You can get the NDK in the [SDK Manager](https://developer.android.com/studio/intro/update.html#sdk-manager)